About GPIO Peripheral

 - Port Input Disable Register (PIDR)

 –> NOTE: Each of the above-mentioned registers is 32-bit width.
-As mentioned below, if you change the 18th bit(for example) due to any reason, then your action will only be reflected on the 18th pin.
+As mentioned below, if you change the 18th bit(for example) for any reason, then your action will only be reflected on the 18th pin.
+Also, each port has its own above-mentioned set of registers.

 Port Data Output Register (PDOR)